-The mission of the CRUSA Travel team program is to provide age appropriate skill development and a competitive youth soccer experience for motivated players in the Bucks County area.
+The mission of the CRUSA Youth Academy soccer program is to provide age appropriate skill development and a competitive youth soccer experience for motivated players in the Bucks County area.
 At CRUSA we want to emphasize a high level of individual skill, team play and sportsmanship.
 Age appropriate training with quality coaching is fundamental to developing a quality experience for all participants.
 The Travel Program’s philosophy is to achieve success in each area of player and team development.

-The CRUSA Travel Academy encompasses the U7-U8 ages and welcomes players of all ability to develop a love for the game and the foundation of skills necessary to play in our travel program.
+The CRUSA Youth Academy encompasses the U7-U8 ages and welcomes players of all ability to develop a love for the game and the foundation of skills necessary to play in our travel program.

 How Do I Sign Up?

 Go to the registration link on our website, sign into your household account, and select the program "CRUSA Academy"

 The registration cost to enroll your child in the Academy program for the full 2019/2020 soccer year (fall through spring) is $360.00.
 For those players joining for 2020 winter/spring, cost is $225.00.
 For those players joining only for 2020 Spring, cost is $160.00.
 This cost includes Fall and Spring intramural at no additional cost for those playing full year academy and 50% off spring intramural for those playing winter/spring or spring academy.

 Beginning Fall 2017, all new players in the Academy program were also required to purchase a uniform, consisting of one jersey, one pair of shorts and one pair of socks.
 If the registrant is a second year participant, purchase of the uniform is optional.

 Weekly festivals in both the Fall and Spring.
 The festivals will be typically held on Sundays in the Fall and a mixture of Sat/Sun in the Spring.
 Start times will typically be around 1pm for the U7 teams with U8 teams typically starting after the U7 teams are complete at 2-3pm.